Billie Jean: Legacy

 "Billie Jean" aided Thriller in becoming the biggest selling album of all time.

 It was popularly believed that "Billie Jean" was an autobiographical song, referring to someone who claimed Jackson was the father of her child.
 Based on this theory, Lydia Murdock wrote the song "Superstar", which was a minor hit in 1983, intending this song as a criticism of Jackson's purported denial of paternity.
+Another song referred to as an "answer song" was a rap song by T-Ski Valley.
+The song "Valley Style" was actually reviewed by James Hamilton in the 30 July issue of Record Mirror.
+He referred to both Lydia Murdock's and T-Ski Valley's recordings as answer versions to "Billie Jean" but with a question mark for T-Ski Valley's rap version.

 On his Late Night program in the 1980s, host David Letterman often played a recording of a song with the word "chair" replacing "kid" to create the mondegreen "the chair is not my son".

 Frequently listed in magazine polls of the best songs ever made, "Billie Jean" was named the greatest dance record of all time by BBC Radio 2 listeners.
 In a list compiled by Rolling Stone and MTV in 2000, the song was ranked as the sixth greatest pop song since 1963.

 Rolling Stone placed the song at number 58 on its list of The 500 Greatest Songs of All Time in 2004.
 In the 2021 update of the list it had risen to 44.
 "Billie Jean" was voted number 2 in The Nation's Favourite Number 1 Single, a British TV program airing on ITV on 21 July 2012.
 In a similar poll in 2015 the song was voted by the British public as the nation's second favorite 1980s number one.

 In an interview, Pharrell Williams stated that "Billie Jean" was one of his favorite songs.
 "It is hard to say if there is a greater song than 'Billie Jean'.
 I think there will never be a song like this one again, with this bassline, with this kind of effect, this eternalness, this perfection."
 When re-released as part of the Visionary campaign in 2006, "Billie Jean" charted at No. 11 in the UK.
 It remained in the top 200 for over 40 weeks and was the most successful reissue by some distance.
 According to Thriller 25: The Book (2008), "Billie Jean" is still in heavy rotation; it receives more than 250,000 spins per week in clubs around the world.